ZhaoXiangXML/test/Cross Platform Mobile App R&D Technical Specification and Plan.md

  * browser (Google Chrome Desktop)

 The browser version is to make develop UI and business logic easier, it's not intended to be published to the end users.

+On Android, [Crosswalk](https://crosswalk-project.org/) will be used for batter HTML5 capability.

 The apps will be distributed as download packages for each platform.
 Automatic update of HTML5 code should be implemented as a later process of this project.